disconnect3d/PicoBlaze-simulator-ide/README.md

-# PicoBlade-asm
+# PicoBlaze simulator & IDE
-This project aims to create an IDE for PicoBlade (8 bit processor) assembly.
+This project aims to create a simulator and IDE for PicoBlaze (8 bit processor) assembly.

 ...this might be a longish process so we will see how it goes.
 It might end up with just PicoBlade assembly simulator...

+The PicoBlaze user guide can be found [here](http://www.xilinx.com/support/documentation/ip_documentation/ug129.pdf).

 Steps that will be done here: